jerhon/honlsoft-v2/blog/2022/2022-02-26-software-architecture-components.md

 description: "A brief introduction to software components."
 ---

-For most of my posts, I've been talking about defining boundaries and layering software to build a piece of software.
+For most of my posts in my software architecture series, I've been talking about defining boundaries and layering software to build a piece of software.
 In this post, I want to talk about dividing layers up even further into software components.

 ## What's a Software Component